gioblu/Cape/README.md

 |          |     |          | WEAK   |
 |__________|_____|__________|________|
 ```
-* `STD`: key Shorter Than Data
+* `STD`: using key Shorter Than Data
-* `LTD`: key Longer Than Data
+* `LTD`: using key Longer Than Data

 ### Compatible implementations
 - [cape-js](https://github.com/eldisniper/cape-js) Javascript port developed by eldisniper
 - [Cape.py](https://github.com/colinta/Cape.py) Python port developed by colinta

 ### Contribute
 Feel free to open an issue or to send a pull request, changes affecting both algorithm and implementation can be proposed and are evaluated.
-If you have detected a vulnerability, act ethically, share your discovery with the community **immediately**.
+If you have detected a vulnerability, act ethically and share **immediately** your discovery with the community.
 Thank you for your support.

 ### License